Yashraj0241/Document-Question-and-Answering---RAG/README.md

 # Data Science Document Q&A
 ## About the Project

 This project is a **Document Question-Answering** application powered by the **Gemma Model** and **Streamlit**.
-It allows users to upload documents, create a vector store for document embedding, and ask questions directly related to the uploaded content.
+It allows users to upload documents, create a vector store for document embedding and ask questions directly related to the uploaded content.
 The answers are generated based on the context from the documents.

 ---